Top 5 Best Fire Ant Killers (**2022 Review**)

 For mound treatment, avoid the rainy days and really hot days.
 Rain makes the ant killing product unappealing to ants and hot days push the bugs deeper underground.

-Any home remedies to kill fire ants…?
+Are there home remedies to kill fire ants?

 The most common home remedies are to either to pour boiling water over the mound or if you want to embrace your inner pyromaniac, drench it in gasoline and set fire to it.